Functions of the Drainage Council

 Map of designations approved by the Drainage Council

-This map shows details of designations (watercourses and sea defences) approved by the Drainage Council, and which are maintained by the Rivers Agency at public expense.
+This map shows details of designations (watercourses and sea defences) approved by the Drainage Council, and which are maintained by the DfI Rivers at public expense.
 Over 6,800 kms of watercourses and 26 kms of sea defences have been designated since the Council was established in 1947.